Mumble-SRL/MBAdminSwift/Readme.md

 With Xcode 11 you can start using [Swift Package Manager](https://swift.org/package-manager/) to add **MBAdmin** to your project.
 Follow those simple steps:

 * In Xcode go to File > Swift Packages > Add Package Dependency.
-* Enter `https://github.com/Mumble-SRL/MBAdmin.git` in the "Choose Package Repository" dialog and press Next.
+* Enter `https://github.com/Mumble-SRL/MBAdminSwift.git` in the "Choose Package Repository" dialog and press Next.
-* Specify the version using rule "Up to Next Major" with "1.0.2" as its earliest version and press Next.
+* Specify the version using rule "Up to Next Major" with "1.0.6" as its earliest version and press Next.
-* Xcode will try to resolving the version, after this, you can choose the `MBAdmin` library and add it to your app target.
+* Xcode will try to resolving the version, after this, you can choose the `MBAdminSwift` library and add it to your app target.

 ## CocoaPods